sindresorhus/gulp-mocha/readme.md

 gulp.task('default', () =>
 	gulp.src('test.js', {read: false})
-		// gulp-mocha needs filepaths so you can't have any plugins before it .pipe(mocha({reporter: 'nyan'}))
+		// `gulp-mocha` needs filepaths so you can't have any plugins before it .pipe(mocha({reporter: 'nyan'}))
 );
 ```

-> If you are writing a watch task to run your tests as you modify your `.js` files, be aware that you might run into issues.
-This plugin runs your Mocha tests within the same process as your watch task and state isn't reset between runs.
-If your tests eventually fail within the watch task but pass when run in a standalone task or with `mocha test`, then you need to use the [`gulp-spawn-mocha`](https://github.com/KenPowers/gulp-spawn-mocha) plugin.

 ## API